wkurzius/textbook-notes/index.md

 - [2.6 Derivatives of Inverse Functions](./calc-for-ap-larson/2-differentiation/2.6-derivatives-of-inverse-functions.md)
 - [2.7 Related Rates](./calc-for-ap-larson/2-differentiation/2.7-related-rates.md)

+### 3 Applications of Differentiation

+- 3.1 Extrema on an Interval
+- 3.2 Rolle's Theorem and the Mean Value Theorem
+- 3.3 Increasing and Decreasing Functions and the First Derivative Test
+- 3.4 Concavity and the Second Derivative Test
+- 3.5 A Summary of Curve Sketching
+- 3.6 Optimization Problems
+- 3.7 Differentials

 ### Cheat Sheets

 - [Differentiation cheat sheet](./pdfs/differentiation-cheat-sheet.pdf)
 - [Integration cheat sheet](./pdfs/integration-cheat-sheet.pdf)

+---

 ## Algebra II and Trigonometry Honors